CleverTap/CTNotificationService/README.md

 ## 📋 Requirements

-#### Supported on iOS version 10.0 or above
+1. Compatible with iOS version 10.0 or above

-#### Configure your app for Push and add a Notification Service Extension target
+2. Configure your app for Push and add a Notification Service Extension target

    - Enable [push notifications](https://developer.apple.com/notifications/) in your main app.

    - Create a Notification Service Extension in your project.
 To do that in your Xcode project, select File -> New -> Target and choose the Notification Service Extension template.

 ![notification service extension](https://github.com/CleverTap/CTNotificationService/blob/master/images/service_extension.png)

 ## 🎉 Installation

-#### Via CocoaPods
+### CocoaPods

 Install `CTNotificationService` in your Notification Service Extension via [CocoaPods](http://cocoapods.org)

-Your Podfile should look something like this:
+Your `Podfile` should look something like this:

     source 'https://github.com/CocoaPods/Specs.git'
     platform :ios, '10.0'